some-natalie/some-natalie/_recipes/seasoning-blends.md

 - 0.5 teaspoon allspice

 Also goes well as a simple syrup or sugar blend for topping baked stuff or coffee

+### Prime rib rub

+- 1 tablespoon black peppercorns, coarsely ground
+- 1 tablespoon green peppercorns, coarsely ground
+- 1 tablespoon pink peppercorns, coarsely ground
+- 1 tablespoons dried celery seeds
+- 2 tablespoons dried garlic powder
+- 1 tablespoon crushed and dried rosemary

+Rub the prime rib with a bunch of kosher salt, then add this on before putting in the sous vide bag.
+Alternatively, also use an egg white or two before roasting in the oven.